wilsonmar/wilsonmar.github.io/_posts/2016-03-11-scala-programming.md

 {% include _toc.html %}

-I don't want to repeat what others have already written.
+I don't want to repeat here what others have already written.

 My aim with this effort is a faster, easier way to show how to build a full application using Scala, not just to impress others about supposedly cool concepts.

-So I will be organizing this into a hands-on approach to introduce the Scala programming language in a sequence for quick learning.
+So this is organized to introduce the Scala programming language sequenced for quick learning.

 Compilation is covered in the Ecosystem page.
+The big thing about Scala is that it enables developers to alter compiler behavior by programming macros (user-defined functions that are called by the compiler) and implicit classes, to create your own operators or override existing ones (essentially being unary and binary functions with non-alphanumeric identifiers), also known as the "pimp my library" pattern.
+Unfortunately, language tools such as IntelliJ have found it <a target="_blank" href="https://movio.co/blog/migrate-Scala-to-Go/">difficult to help with that aspect</a>.

+## Language features

 0. Functional programming
 0. Applications

 0. Data Types
 0. Variables